 Tips to Employing Private Staff

 Despite a principal’s best intentions, many find themselves in unchartered territory when it comes to staffing their home.
 It’s no surprise, as there are no high school or college courses on managing one’s personal life, making it difficult to assess what one needs to make that happen.

 Private Service Professionals often wear many “hats” while working in a private home and are quite happy to do so.
 However, the more roles that are piled on their plate directly affect how thoroughly they are able to fulfill the duties assigned to each role.
 In addition, there are many personalities amongst staff.
 For instance, chefs tend to have a strong ego, nannies are outgoing, and housekeepers are often introverted.
 All these personalities work well in their respective roles.
 However, when a principal hires one person to be the nanny, chef, and housekeeper, they will never have the best service possible.
 In addition, multiple roles lead to burnout and high rates of turnover.
 Equally, hiring one person to manage the work of three is a recipe for disaster.
 There is a reason that the federal government says 40 hours equals a full-time job.
 If a candidate is desperate and relatively inexperienced, they will jump at the first offer – even if it is advertised as a death sentence:

-Nanny/Housekeeper/Chef Needed: 70+ hours, 6 days per week, live-in (our basement next to the furnace room without windows), Sundays off when the family is away.
-Must be flexible, have a degree in child psychology, your own car, and love animals, and a minimum of 15 years’ experience.
+Nanny/Housekeeper/Driver/Chef Needed: 70+ hours, 6 days per week, live-in (our basement next to the furnace room without windows), Sundays off – only when the family is away.
+Must be flexible, have a degree in child psychology, use your own car, and love animals, with a minimum of 15 years of experience.